 Will they be editing simple videos, or will they be more complex?
 How long will the videos be?
 How much do you know about video editing?
 Will you be making the final decisions on everything, or will they pretty much have the final say so on the final product?
 If you don’t have any experience editing or know much about editing, can you trust them to ensure the final product is of the highest quality?

-Here’s one final question to consider, what is the purpose of the videos?
+Here’s one final question: What is the videos’ purpose?
 That may also determine the skill set of the person you hire.
-At any rate, they should probably have at a minimum:
+At any rate, they should probably offer the following:

 - Knowledge of the youtube platform.

 - Strong research skills.

 - Powerful video editing skills and knowledge of different software needs.

 - Digital awareness and understanding of the internet